ManthanUgemuge/Tip-Calculator/README.md

 # TipCalculator
-Tip Calculator made using Html, CSS, Bootstrap, JavaScript to calculate Tip for Indian Hotels in Rupees(₹).
+Tip Calculator made using Html, CSS, Bootstrap, JavaScript to calculate Tip for Hotels in Rupees(₹).

 ## About the Project